verrazzano/docs/content/en/docs/setup/install/kubectl-installation.md

 ---
-title: "Install With Kubectl"
+title: "Install With kubectl"
-description: "How to install Verrazzano with kubectl"
+description: "How to install Verrazzano with `kubectl`"
 weight: 1
 draft: false
 ---